Karl-Liebknecht-Haus

 How long should I spend visiting?

-A visit to the Karl-Liebknecht-Haus typically takes about one to two hours, depending on your interest in the site’s history and architecture.
+A visit to the Karl-Liebknecht-Haus typically takes about 1-2 hours, allowing you to explore the site and its historical context.

 Is photography allowed?